dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmStorePermissionServiceExpirationDatePattern:

     dcmStorePermissionServiceExpirationDatePattern_"
-    "Show Patient Info In System Log",string,"Specifies if Patient Information is shown as plain text or hashed in system logs.
-Enumerated values.
-PLAIN_TEXT, HASH_NAME, HASH_NAME_AND_ID.
-PLAIN_TEXT if absent.","
-    .. _dcmShowPatientInfoInSystemLog:

-    dcmShowPatientInfoInSystemLog_"
-    "Show Patient Info In Audit Log",string,"Specifies if Patient Information is shown as plain text or hashed in emitted audit messages.
-Enumerated values.
-PLAIN_TEXT, HASH_NAME, HASH_NAME_AND_ID.
-PLAIN_TEXT if absent.","
-    .. _dcmShowPatientInfoInAuditLog:

-    dcmShowPatientInfoInAuditLog_"
     "Purge Storage Commitment Completed Delay",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS after which results of completed Storage Commitment requests are purged.
 If absent, there is no deletion.","
     .. _dcmPurgeStgCmtCompletedDelay: